apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 ## Review the Project Structure

-The `www` directory features `html`, `js`, and `css` subdirectories and any other resources your app requires.
+The `www` directory features `html`, `js`, and `css` subdirectories and any other resources the app requires.
 Any additional content needs to be a part of the Visual Studio project, and it must be set as content.